banthaherder/js-setup-template/README.md

 ```
 ___
 ## npm
+_If you don't want to fuss with installing each package individually, just copy and paste the package.json, gulpfile.js, and karma.conf.js files, then `npm install`._

+_OR_

 1. `npm init`
 1. `npm install gulp --save-dev` (global install: `npm install gulp -g`)
 1. `npm install bower -g`